Are You at Risk of Sustaining a Fall-Related Injury? Get Back on Your Feet with Physical Therapy

 How will physical therapy help reduce my fall risk?

-Results concluded that those who participated in exercise interventions had a 23% decrease in falls as compared to the control group.
+The results show that those who participated in exercise interventions had 23% less falls compared to the control group.
 Fall risk was also reduced at 21-24%, depending on if treatments were done in individual or group settings.
 The risk of fall-related fractures was decreased by 27% and the number of falls that required medical attention was decreased by 39%.

 Concluding statements from the authors demonstrated how overall, “Exercise reduces both the rate of falls…and the number of people experiencing falls.”

-At Wellspring Health Center, your initial physical evaluation may consist of several parts to better determine what your most problematic factors are.
-These may include vision tests, thinking tests, resting heart rate checks, active heart rate checks, and evaluations of your gait, balance, range of motion, and strength.
+At Wellspring Health Center, your initial physical assessment will help us determine what your muscular weakness is.
+This may include vision tests, thinking tests, resting heart rate checks, active heart rate checks, and evaluations of your gait and range of motion.

-Based on the results of this evaluation, your physical therapist will design a treatment plan around your specific needs.
-These plans are aimed first and foremost at reducing your risk of falling, but they will also aid you in improving balance, strength, flexibility, endurance, and overall movement.
+Following this evaluation, your physical therapist will design a plan to address your specific needs.
+The plan is focused on reducing your risk of falling, but will also assist in helping you improve balance and stability.
 Some common forms of treatment include:

-If you are feeling painful anywhere, it will be one of the first things addressed in your treatment plan.
-Your physical therapist will want to make sure that your treatment is as comfortable as possible, so you will work together on relieving pain first, before continuing into any other forms of physical activity that may bring you discomfort.
+Your physical therapist will want to make sure that your treatment is as comfortable as possible, so you will work together on relieving pain first.
+You’ll then work on any other forms of physical activity that may bring you discomfort.

 Walking and moving programs

-Balance is a large part of fall prevention, as lack of stability is one of the main reasons why falls occur.
-Our physical therapists will design a balance training plan for you as part of your treatment and may ask you to perform certain balance-based activities, such as standing on one leg or holding your balance while performing a mentally-stimulating task (such as reciting the alphabet or reading a page from a book.)
+Lack of stability is one of the main reasons falls occur, so balance is crucial to fall prevention.
+Our physical therapists will design a balance training plan for you as part of your treatment.
+They may ask you to perform certain balance-based activities, such as standing on one leg or holding your balance while performing a mentally-stimulating task (reciting the alphabet or reading a page from a book.)

-Strength training is typically paired with your balance training.
-Your physical therapist will design a strength training plan for you, which will focus on specific muscle groups in need of improvement.
-The goal of this will be to improve your standing and walking balance, as well as your ability to recover from a loss of balance.
+Along with balance training, your physical therapist will work with you to design a strength training program.
+This will focus on specific groups of muscles to improve standing and walking balance, along with your ability to recover from a loss of balance.

 Are you ready to get back on your feet by improving your balance and decreasing your risk of sustaining a fall-related injury?
-Contact Wellspring Health Center at Eden Prairie, MN to schedule a complimentary consultation and get started today!
+Contact Wellspring Health Center at Eden Prairie, MN, to schedule a complimentary consultation and start today!